IBM/svn-connector-for-storediq/README.md

  # for Gateway
  scp –rp svn_connector root@<IP address of Gateway>:/usr/lib/python2.6/site-packages
 ```
+> **Note:**
-> If development system is Windows, then copy operation can be done using `winscp`.
+> 1. If development system is Windows, then copy operation can be done using `winscp`.

-> If you are doing for ftp connector, please copy `ftp_connector` directory in servers.
+> 2. If you are performing the steps for ftp connector, need to copy `ftp_connector` directory in servers.

 ### 3. Register the Connector with live IBM StoredIQ